tommi-vsalo/BlueTeamLab/docs/dev/project-documentation/prototype-test.md

 ## Ansible Setup

 I started the Ansible testing by provisioning the new iteration of VMs.
 The initial `main.tf` -file lacked the new image designations, but this was quickly fixed.
+OpenTofu asks for the username and password upon provisioning (and removing!) which could be improved.
 Upon provisioning the Windows Client was still on the same image as the Server, which should be changed in the next iteration (desktop, not server).
-The ubuntu servers also need alternate images for static IP etc.
+This also allows for its own static IP and hostname.

 The Ubuntu server would initially boot to a black screen again.
 This was solved by pressing `esc` during bootup and altering the bootup with `nosplash`.
 This had to be made permanent after booting by editing `/etc/default/grub` with the same configuration and updating it with `sudo update-grub`

 In addition, the NAT on all images was initially not working.
-I suspect it is an DHCP issue as Windows Troubleshooter quickly solved it while the Ubuntu servers required the addition of `enp0s3: dhcp4: true` in netplan (+ update netplan!).
-The Windows Server might have the internal IP on the NAT, which I added to the correct intnet and allowed traffic through the firewall with:
+I believe the Windows machines have the internal network IP configured to the NAT, which should be automatically acquired through DHCP.
+Ubuntu servers required the addition of `enp0s3: dhcp4: true` in netplan + `sudo netplan apply`.
+In Windows I added the correct intnet and allowed traffic through the firewall with:

 `New-NetIPAddress -InterfaceAlias "Ethernet 2" -IPAddress 10.10.10.20 -PrefixLength 24`